 The sun is shining and the weather is warm.
 If you are anything like me, you would rather be outside playing in the dirt.
 No matter where you live, you can always find space for a few plants.
 Choosing the plants is another story.
 If I am not starting my plants from seeds, I choose plants from a greenhouse that I know is reputable.
 One that will not sell non-hybrid plants or plants that have neonicotinoid pesticides on them.
 My focus is on saving the bees.

-If you have a space for wildflowers the the bumble bee would benefit from this habitat.
-The loss of natural wild habitats have caused a decrease in the bumble bees.
+If you have a space for wildflowers the bumble bee would benefit from this habitat.
+The loss of natural wild habitats has caused a decrease in the bumble bees.
 By planting wildflowers you are encouraging the population of these bees.

 Last but not least are the fruit trees.
 If you have a yard, planting fruit trees will not only feed the bees, but they will feed you and your family as well.
 By being bee conscientious you are creating bee habitats and providing beauty to your surrounding areas.